 - 85% Motor

 - 37% Cognitive

 The percentage of improvement in symptoms by the whole group in these areas:

 - 78% Perceptive

 - 35% Motor

 This was not the first time research has been done with medical doctors doing the testing and upper cervical chiropractors performing the care.
-In 2007 Dr. George Bakris, Director of the Hypertension Center at the University of Chicago Medical Center and Dr. Bruce Bell, a family practitioner, collaborated in a study that showed a one-time upper cervical adjustment of a misaligned Atlas, the first bone in the neck, performed by upper cervical doctor, Dr Marshall Dickholtz, reduced blood pressure by an average of 17 points.
+In 2007 Dr. George Bakris, director of the Hypertension Center at the University of Chicago Medical Center, and Dr. Bruce Bell, a family practitioner, collaborated in a study that showed a one-time upper cervical adjustment of a misaligned Atlas, the first bone in the neck, performed by an upper cervical doctor, Dr. Marshall Dickholtz, reduced blood pressure by an average of 17 points.
 “This procedure (an upper cervical adjustment) has the effect of not one, but two blood pressure medications given in combination, and it seems to be adverse-event free.
 We saw no side effects,” Dr. Bakris told the Chicago Tribune and WebMD.